 - Time management plays a vital role in every sphere of life in the universe.
 We are familiar with the proverbs ‘Time and tide waits for none’, “Time is precious than gold”.
 So the time is the most precious resource amongst all the resources known to mankind.
-Its supply is totally inelastic and it is totally irreplaceable.
-We should utilize our time with utmost care and should reduce unproductive demand on our time.
-We should stretch time available into largest possible segment of time?
-Dr. Fredrick Teylor, the founder of the Scientific Management observes- “Most of us can do three or four times as such as we ordinarily do without lengthening day’s end.
+It’s supply is totally inelastic, and it is totally irreplaceable.
+We should use our time with utmost care and should reduce unproductive demand on our time.
+We should stretch time available into the largest possible segment of time?
+Dr. Frederick Taylor, the founder of Scientific Management, observes- “Most of us can do three or four times as such as we ordinarily do without lengthening day’s end.
 Even if we have apparently reached our highest level of effectiveness, it is usually possible to improve by a little extra effort”.
 Really busy and active persons have enough time.
 “Time = Life, waste your time and waste your life, or master your time and master your life” said, Alan Lakein.
 The more time you waste, there is little left in your life.
 So time management is crucial to realize your dreams and fulfill your ambitions in your life.
 Time management is nothing but having time for everything and doing everything in time.
-Henry Ford, the busiest man in the world observed.
+Henry Ford, the busiest man in the world, observed.
 “The busy man has time for everything”.

 - Time is a unique resource

-- It is available in continuous stream.
+- It is available in a continuous stream.
 It is never absent.

 - We are forced to spend it.
 And what is lost is lost forever.